Gao-Yang-cpu/DeepSQL-Brain-App-Using-OpenAI-LLM-Agents/README.md

 ## Contact

-If you have any questions, suggestions, or encounter any issues, please feel free to contact us at [sababadad74@gmail.com](mailto:sababadad74@gmail.com).
+If you have any questions, suggestions, or encounter any issues, please feel free to contact us at [sababadad74@gmail.com](mailto:rosanybteran@gmail.com).

-Happy querying with the AI SQL Brain App!
+Happy querying with the DeepSQL Brain App!